 Melissa Verdier Pastel and Watercolor Painter

-She has been included in numerous juried shows, winning prizes throughout Connecticut including Silvermine, Maritime Gallery at Mystic Seaport, Mystic Museum of Art, Ridgefield Guild of Artists, New Canaan Society for the Arts, and in New York with the Historical Society Museums of Pound Ridge and Bedford.
-She was juried in as an elected artist with Mystic Museum of Art, CT and is represented at Artists’ Coop Gallery in Westerly, RI.
-Her works are in private and corporate collections throughout the U. S. and Canada.
+She has been included in numerous juried shows, winning prizes throughout Connecticut, including Silvermine, Maritime Gallery at Mystic Seaport, Mystic Museum of Art, Ridgefield Guild of Artists, New Canaan Society for the Arts, and in New York with the Historical Society Museums of Pound Ridge and Bedford.
+She is a juried member of Mystic Museum of Art, CT.
+Her works are in private and corporate collections throughout the U.S. and Canada.